 “I want to build my own legacy.
 I’ve never been given anything in my life, so I don’t want to stop now.

 “I’ve got a lot of pressure.
 But it’s do the right thing.
 That’s all I can do.”

 Punch 4 Parkinsons

 Punch 4 Parkinson’s is a relatively new organization, but people are seeing the benefits and it is growing.
-Their recent charity boxing event was a great success, and they’re holding another one on October 23.
-The event will be held at Moseley’s On The Charles in Dedham.
+Their recent charity boxing events have been a great success at Moseley’s On The Charles in Dedham.

-If you would like to support a great cause and help Parkinson’s patients punch their way to improved health, look into attending one of their fight nights.
-You can follow their Facebook page for more information.
+If you would like to support a great cause and help Parkinson’s patients punch their way to improved health, look into attending the gala or one of their fight nights.
+You can follow their Instagram page for more information.